The old workshop in Bøvlingbjerg

 The spoon has now been given its final shape, but there is still some excess material, which is removed on the band saw.
 We use a finished spoon as a model for this job.

-We now sand the spoon to its final form, starting with very coarse sandpaper and progressing to the finest grains.
-There is still some way to go for spoon, though.
+We now sand the spoon to its final shape, starting with very coarse sandpaper and progressing to the finest grains.
+There is still some way to go for the spoon, though.

 7. High-gloss polishing

 Once the spoon’s form is perfected, it is polished using a cloth buffer disc.
 This gives the spoon the high-gloss finish that makes horn spoons so attractive.
 Sometimes the polishing process will reveal flaws in the spoon, causing us to discard it.